jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 !
 ```

 We now need to define the IKEv2 and IPSec configuration that we will use to encrypt the traffic over the tunnels.
 Note that a separate IKEv2 policy, IKEv2 profile and IPSec profile needs to be defined per each VRF excluding the VRF associated with the interface connected to the internal network.
-Also note how IKEv2 profile `VRF_OUTSIDE_ONE_PROFILE` is missing configuration parameter `match fvrf`; this is because for this example it will use interface `GigabitEthernet 1` for IKEv2 negotiation which belongs to the `Global VRF`:
+Also note how IKEv2 profile `VRF_OUTSIDE_ONE_PROFILE` is missing configuration parameter `match fvrf`; this is because for this example it will use interface `GigabitEthernet 1` for IKEv2 negotiation, which belongs to the `Global VRF`:

 ```Bash
 crypto ikev2 proposal AZURE_PROPOSAL